red-rose-studio/style-guide/RRS Style Guide.md

-﻿# Red Rose Style Guides
+# Red Rose Style Guides
 The following are guidelines we will be using on programming projects at Red Rose Studio in order to maintain clarity and consistency across codebases.
+These are subject to change as needed.
+Feel free to message [@sierra0451](https://discordapp.com/users/933474287380230154) on Discord or email [thesierra0451@gmail.com](mailto:thesierra0451@gmail.com) if you have any questions!

+## General
+### Naming rules
+Files:
+* File names and directories should be in pascal case: `Assets/Scripts/LowerFolder/MyClass.cs` or `Assets/Sprites/Player/PlayerSprites.png`.
+	* What this means is, essentially, that the first letter of each word should be capitalized, and there should be no spaces.
+	* For clarification purposes, this also means that acronyms should only have the first letter capitalized (e.g. prefer `Id` over `ID`).

+### Organization
+#### All games
+* HUD assets should go in a subfolder under `Assets/Sprites`.
+	* Same goes for sprites in 2D games.
+#### 3D games
+* All models should go into a subfolder under `Assets/Models`.
+* Decals and level textures should go into a subfolder under `Assets/Textures`, preferably one named after the level itself if only used in that level.

 ## C#
-Most of this style guide is pulled straight from [Google's C# style guide](https://google.github.io/styleguide/csharp-style.html), though they are *not* exactly the same.
+Most of this part of the style guide is pulled straight from [Google's C# style guide](https://google.github.io/styleguide/csharp-style.html), though they are *not* exactly the same.
 Some bits are pulled from [Microsoft's framework design guidelines](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/) as well.

 When referring to a "serialized field", we're describing a field with the `[SerializeField]` attribute.
 ### Formatting rules